rockettheme/docs/Docs/phpbb/start/install.md

 Introduction
 -----

 Installation can be quick and easy, as long as the server you are hosting it from meets all the requirements needed to run phpBB3.
-You'll find these requirements listed in the [Requirements Check][requirements] portion of this guide.
+You will find these requirements listed in the [Requirements Check][requirements] portion of this guide.

 The majority of the installation process takes place in your browser, though you will need some way to move the zipped or unzipped files to your server.
 We recommend [FileZilla][filezilla], though any compatible FTP, SFTP, or web-based file management solution will work just fine.

-You'll also need to have a compatible database set up and ready to go.
+You will also need to have a compatible database set up and ready to go.
 Options for this database can be found in the [Requirements Check][requirements] area of this tutorial.

 ### Step 1: Upload phpBB3 to Your Server

-The first thing you'll need to do is download either [phpBB3][phpbb3] or a RocketLauncher.
+The first thing you will need to do is download either [phpBB3][phpbb3] or a RocketLauncher.
 We recommend downloading the latest version of either in order to take advantage of the most recent features available in the platform.

 You can either keep the zip file compressed and upload it directly to your server via FTP.
 Once this is done, you can uncompress the file and move the resulting folder's contents to the directory you wish your phpBB3 site to run from.
 Doing it this way reduces the chance for file corruption during transfer as you are moving a single file from your local machine to the host.